NucleusPowered/site-v1/docs/modules/spawn.md

 offers the concept of a `global-spawn`.
 By specifying a world in `global-spawn.target-spawn-world`, any of the actions in `global-spawn` set to `true`  will warp people to the spawn point specified as the target world, rather than the current world.

+<a class="anchor" id="bed-spawn"></a>

+### Note: Bed spawning

+By default, Nucleus overrides respawning such that sleeping in a bed does not change a player's respawn location.
+If you wish to let players sleep in beds to set their own spawn position, set `spawn.affect-bed-spawn` to `false` and reload the config.
+Nucleus will then ignore any event that respawns the player next to their bed.

 ## `/spawn` per world permissions